The Homosexual Was Invented in 1869

 And now the identity that doctors had invented became something else: a political constituency.

 This worked.
 It won rights, protections, visibility that would have been unimaginable a century earlier.
-But it came at a cost—the cost of the categories themselves becoming mandatory.
+But it came at a cost.
+The cost of the categories themselves becoming mandatory.
 You weren’t just allowed to identify as gay.
 Increasingly, you were required to, if you wanted access to the community, the politics, the protections.

 The Crucible—AIDS and the Politics of Survival